🔼The name Illyricum: Summary

 🔼More than twelve legions

-So yes, perhaps while the clouds of the First Jewish Revolt were already packing on the Judean horizon, Paul took the liberty to brag to folks in Rome he had never met about excursions he hadn't actually engaged in.
+So yes, perhaps while the clouds of the First Jewish Revolt were already packing on the Judean horizon, Paul may have taken the liberty to brag to folks in Rome he may not have ever met about excursions he may not have actually engaged in.
 But on the other hand, perhaps it's more likely that Paul inserted a covert but strong instruction to his readers to keep fighting the Romans but not in such a way as to provoke Rome's anger and be bulldozed over.

 🔼Neither God nor wine